techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 export class AppModule { }
 ```

+Angular `HttpClient` will be used for sending a POST request that contains form-data created using `FormData` by appending the image file with a `file` key.
+This will allow us to upload the image to our django 3 REST API server that exposes and `/upload` endpoint for uploading image files.

-## Create an Angular Service
+## Create an Angular 10 Service

-Next, let's create a service that will encapsulate the code for uploading files to the django server.
+Next, let's create an Angular 10 service that will encapsulate the code for uploading image files to the django 3 REST API server.
 Open a new terminal and run the following command:

 ```bash
 $ ng generate service upload